ttamalito/Instagram_Clone/README.md

 establishes a Server-Sent-Event connection with the backend, so that when the user is online the server can send notifications to the user without the user making a request.
 ### WebSockets
-This is used to make the chat functionallity possible.
-Whenever the user visits /chats then a WebSocket Connection is established, and the user can send messages in real time to the other user if, the other party has alos established a WebSocket connection (i.e. they are on the /chats page)
+This is used to make the chat functionality possible.
+Whenever the user visits /chats then a WebSocket Connection is established, and the user can send messages in real time to the other user if, the other party has also established a WebSocket connection (i.e. they are on the /chats page)
 If the other party is not in the /chats page, then the user receives a Notification about a new message.
 All the messages are stored with a unique id in the respective collection.

 ## User instructions to run the server locally
+You need to clone the [front-end repository for this project](https://github.com/ttamalito/instagram_clone_front-end) !!
-* Install Node js, if you do not have it in your machine.
+* Install Node.js, if you do not have it in your machine.
 * Clone the repository into a directory of your choice
 * run the following command to install the dependencies: npm install
 * In order to start the HTTP server in your local machine run: npm start
 * This will start the server on localhost:3000
 * Please make sure that you have mongodb installed and it can be reached through the url: mongodb://localhost:27017, otherwise the server will not start

+Then in your terminal you should see:
+Listening on port 3000
+WebSocket server up and running on Port 3000

+If you see this then you can access the backend server locally.

+Thank you for reading!